google/software-product-sprint/walkthroughs/week-2-server/project-1-walkthrough.md

 responsible for the server code, and another person or team is responsible for the JavaScript code.
 They'd use the same concepts you just learned!

-You'll also see examples that use more comlex server code next week!
+You'll also see examples that use more complex server code next week!

 ## Live Server